3rd-Eden/versions/README.md

   <dt>log level</dt>
   <dd>
     <p>
-      As versions is inteded to run as a stand alone server it comes with a logger that outputs some useful information.
+      As versions is intended to run as a standalone server it comes with a logger that outputs some useful information.
 You can control the amount of output by changing the log level.
 The default value is log.
 Please check the
       <a href="http://github.com/observing/devnull#logging-methods-and-levels">dev/null node.js logger</a>